"This place is nuts!"

 - Truth Serums: Used by Jill in the episode "Remembering Rosemary" to provoke a selective mute witness to a murder/suicide into talking.

 - Two Lines, No Waiting / Plot Parallel: Due to the fact that the show had a fairly large ensemble cast and it also had so many story elements (family drama, cop drama, legal drama, e.t.c), all of the episodes featured at least two plotlines (sometimes more) and the narrative would jump between them.
 The two (or more) plots would also often tie together or relate to each other in some way.

 - Vitriolic Best Buds: Douglas Wambaugh and Judge Henry Bone, who would also double as Heterosexual Life-Partners.

-- Will They or Won't They?: Kenny and Maxine's relationship is based off of this.
+- Will They or Won't They?: Kenny and Max's relationship is based off of this.
+They Do.